Stricken in Runden: Ein kleiner Rundumschlag

 Knitting in the round isn't much different from regular flat knitting when it comes to equipment and supplies.

+First and foremost, you'll need circular knitting needles.
 These consist of two short needle tips connected by a flexible plastic cord.
 Needle tips come in wood, bamboo, plastic, or metal; the connecting cords vary in length from very short to extra-long, suitable for every project.

 To clearly mark the beginning of the round, you'll need stitch markers: These little rings help keep track of increases and decreases.